Car Brakes 101- Learn All you need to Know

 - The ability of the material to provide smooth, even contact with the rotor or drum and not break off in bits or chunks.

-Have the brakes of your car checked as regularly as every 6 months, by
+# Have the brakes of your car checked as regularly as every 6 months, by an Auto Mechanic.

-Signs that you need your brakes checked or repaired are:
+Signs that you need your car brakes checked or repaired are:

 - Grinding sound coming from the front or rear wheels while braking

-- A pulsating sensation on the brake pedal while braking
+- A pulsating sensation on the brake pedal when braking

 - Vehicle veering to one side while braking

-- Brake pedal fading while idling at a stop
+- Car brake pedal fading while idling at a stop

 - Rapid loss of brake fluid